 Money; Getty Images

-The department provides roughly 10% of K-12 funding and enforces federal civil rights in schools.
-However, it plays a much larger role in financing higher education.
+The Education Department, which does not establish federal curriculum for schools, provides roughly 10% of K-12 funding and enforces federal civil rights for students.
+It plays a much larger role in financing higher education.
 Managing approximately $1.5 trillion in student loan debt for over 40 million borrowers, the Education Department represents one of the largest holders of consumer debt in the country.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer